 Car Shaking While Driving + Check Engine Light

-- If the car is jerking hard, shaking badly, or struggling to keep speed, avoid driving
+- If the shaking is strong or getting worse quickly, avoid driving

-- Notice when the shaking feels worst: during acceleration, uphill, at steady speed, or only after warm-up
+- Notice whether it happens during acceleration, uphill, steady speed, or after warm-up

 What This Usually Means